 Social justice ministry teams help congregations to respond to poverty and injustice in three ways:

-Calling people to a lifestyle of social justice
+Calling congregants to a lifestyle of biblical social justice

 We invite and equip congregants to be a part of various serving opportunities in their area, calling them to positively engage with their broader community so that they may help see change in their neighbourhood.